igor-prusov/asl_parser/README.md

 # asl_parser

 Toy project to experiment with [ASL](https://alastairreid.github.io/specification_languages/).
-For now it just parses registers descriptions and pretty-prints register format and values.
+For now it just parses registers specification and pretty-prints format and values.

-It requires regs.asl file generated from Arm's Machine Readable Architecture Specification which you can build using instructions from [alastairreid/mra_tools](https://github.com/alastairreid/mra_tools)
+It requires regs.asl file generated from Arm's Machine Readable Architecture Specification which you can build using instructions from [alastairreid/mra_tools](https://github.com/alastairreid/mra_tools).
 This file is searched in following places:

 | OS | Path |